ygemici/osz/docs/howto1-testing.md

 0x0000000000031000 <bogus+       0>:  T    H    R    D   \0
 <bochs:4>
 ```
-Here we can see that the page starts with the magic `'THRD'` so it's a Thread Control Block.
-The last
+Here we can see that the page starts with the magic `'THRD'` so identifies as a Thread Control Block.
+The
-number tells us that it's running on `priority queue 0`, so it's "SYS" task.
+number tells us that it's priority.
+In our case it's `priority queue 0`, meaning it's "SYS" task we're watching.

-The actual bitfields of this page is platform specific as it's holding a copy of the CPU state.
+Save the first 8 bytes, the actual bitfields of this TCB page is platform specific as it's holding a copy of the CPU state as well.
-Each struct definition can be checked up in the according platform's directory [src/core/(platform)/tcb.h](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/tcb.h).
+Each struct definition can be found in the according platform's directory [src/core/(platform)/tcb.h](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/tcb.h).

 ### What will iret do?